-A uniquely designed detached residence of quality specifications and beautiful panoramic river, countryside and bay views, located within walking distance of boating facilities, beaches, shops and restaurants.
+A uniquely designed detached residence of quality specifications and beautiful panoramic river, countryside and bay views, located within walking distance of village amenities.
+Pp to convert the existing garage into extra accommodation and build a new garage.

 Ground Floor: Reception Hall, Cloakroom, Dining Room, Bespoke Out of Wood Kitchen, Living Room, Utility Room, 3 Bedrooms, 2 Fired Earth Tiled Shower Rooms, Family Bathroom.